00labs/huma-monorepo/0_doc/v2/faqs/investor.md

 2. Your financial instrument portfolio, defined as including cash deposits and financial instruments exceeds EUR 500,000.
 3. You worked in the financial sector for at least one year in a professional position requiring knowledge of the transactions or services envisaged.

-Only after declaring their professional investor status can potential investors access more detailed information about Arf’s investment opportunities.
+Only after declaring their professional investor status can potential investors access more detailed information about Arf's investment opportunities.
 Additionally, potential investors must complete KYC or KYB processes.
 Only those residing outside restricted countries or regions are permitted to participate in the Arf pool.
 You can find the restricted country/region list [here](https://campaigns.app.huma.finance/#/restricted-countries?poolName=ArfCreditPool6Months&chainId=534352).
 Innovative securities are subject to significant risks, including loss of principal.
 Any investment decision should only be made after reading the Private Placement Memorandum (the "PPM") associated with the products, as well as the associated subscription documents.
 The PPM and such associated documents will be made available to qualified investors only.
 In particular, any investment decision should be based on an assessment of the Risk Factors set forth in the PPM.